-Stretching between the two coastal capes, Leeuwin-Naturaliste National Park - Cowaramup in the south-west corner of the State offers amazing beach and forest experiences.
+Stretching between the two coastal capes, Leeuwin-Naturaliste National Park - Cowaramup in the south-west corner of the State offers amazing beach and forest experiences and only 3.5-hours drive from Perth.

-With world class surf breaks, calm swimming beaches, rocky headlands, tall timber forests perfect for bush walking, stunning caves and excellent camping facilities, this pristine park is worth a visit.
+World class surf breaks, calm swimming beaches, rocky headlands, tall timber forests, stunning caves and excellent camping facilities, this pristine park is worth a visit.

-At Cowaramup Bay, mid way between the two capes, you can try your hand at surfing, or throw in a fishing line from the beach and snare a catch of the Indian Ocean's best.
+At Cowaramup Bay, mid way between the two capes, you can try surfing or throw in a fishing line from the beach and snare a catch of the Indian Ocean's best.

 The sheltered bay at Cowaramup is suitable for launching a small boat.